FIRST-Tech-Challenge/FtcRobotController/TeamCode/project-docs/IMPLEMENTATION_STATUS.md

   fallback with no IMU target or correction; IMU heading correction remains deferred.
 - Drive requests made before initialization are stored safely.
 The FSM initializes in disabled mode, and transitions are registered in deterministic order.
+- Completed Prompt 6: added `TeamARobot` in `robots.teamA` as the Team A composition root.
+- `TeamARobot` owns a `RobotHardware` composition and one registered `DriveSubsystem`.
+Its `initialize(HardwareMap)` method initializes hardware first and then invokes the inherited subsystem lifecycle once, preventing duplicate initialization on repeated calls.
+- OpModes use Team A's public drive request methods rather than accessing mechanisms directly.
+  Telemetry can read the drivetrain state, requested inputs, and last commanded motor powers without access to the drive FSM.
+- During stop, the inherited Robot lifecycle stops the registered subsystem before Team A's `onStop()` calls `RobotHardware.stopAll()` once for robot-wide hardware safety.
 ## Current public APIs
 - `org.firstinspires.ftc.teamcode.core.robot.Subsystem`
   - `initialize()`, `update()`, `stop()`, and `getName()`